 - A young driver with no record.
 Inexperienced drivers are among the riskiest around.
-It's important to establish and maintain good driving record if you want inexpensive insurance.
+It's important to establish and maintain a good driving record if you want inexpensive insurance.

 - Your car: Certain types of high-powered cars, including some sports cars, can fuel higher auto insurance rates.
 These cars are expensive to repair and their drivers tend to make more claims.
-Check out Insure.com's list of the most expensive cars to insure to see which vehicles will cost you the most in insurance.
+Check out Insure.com's list of the most and least expensive cars to insure to see how vehicle choice can impact your rates.

-What to do if you're denied car insurance
+What to do if you can't get car insurance

 If one company turns you down for auto insurance, keep shopping.
 Another may be willing to sell you a policy, and you want to stay out of the assigned-risk pool.
-Although you may be classified as a "high-risk driver," you may not have to buy from your state’s assigned-risk pool.
+Being classified as a "high-risk driver" doesn't necessarily force you to buy from your state’s assigned-risk pool.

 Most car insurance companies will forget about your accidents and poor driving record if you maintain a clean driving record for at least three years.
-But it varies by insurer; some will look back as far as five years when assessing how risky a driver you are.
+But this varies by insurer.
+Some will look back as far as five years when assessing how risky a driver you are.

-Many states use a point system that assigns a score according to the severity of an incident, says the III.
+Many states use a point system that assigns a score according to the severity of an incident.
 And how long those points stay on your record varies by state.

-Ask your insurer how long it will take for your points to fall off and your rates to improve.
+You can ask your insurer how long it will take for your points to fall off and your rates to improve.
 In the meantime, driving carefully, avoiding accidents and paying your insurance bill on time should be your goals.

 More from Amy Danise here